Summer Film Institute

 The weeklong virtual Institute and 3-week virtual film series will explore representations of political experiments, "whistleblowers," youth rebellion and state authority in East German cinema.
 It will look at the complex interplay of these in a historical context marked by political changes and a state that attempted to both undermine and re-appropriate reform impulses.
-Screenings, readings and workshop discussions will explore any differences between dissent and alterity as socio-political manifestations, and how the example of the GDR can function as a springboard for discussions of artistic and personal responses to other political systems, past and present.
+Screenings, readings and workshop discussions will explore differences between dissent and alterity as socio-political manifestations, as well as how the example of the GDR can function as a springboard for discussions of artistic and personal responses to other political systems, past and present.

 During one intensive week, Institute participants from different disciplines will discuss a selection of readings and view East German films in various genres to address topics such as:

 - Filmic representations of alterity, authority and dissent